 Four words that ruin the negotiations of the unprepared.

-Because I’ve been there and I know how making your rates up on the spot just doesn’t work.
-If you enter into a negotiation without knowing your rates you’re going to end up earning far less than you should.
-I’ve done it in the past and it sucks.
+I’ve been there and know how making your rates up on the spot simply doesn’t build a profitable business.
+If you enter into a negotiation without knowing your rates you’re going to end up undercharging.
+I’ve done it in the past and it fucking sucks.

 But You’ve Heard You Shouldn’t Use a Rate Sheet

 That’s the only thing I can say to this terrible piece of advice.

 You’ll read advice from freelancers who say that every job is different and requires an individual quote.
 Tell that to a client and you’ll see them all run for the hills.

 How would you react as a customer if you walked into a store, asked the price of an item and were told it depends on how you intend to use it?